sudara/pamplejuce/README.md

 ## Tips n' Tricks

-:warning: GitHub might give you 2000 or 3000 free minutes, but [they actually bill 2x the number of minutes you use on Windows and 10x on MacOS](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-billing-and-payments-on-github/about-billing-for-github-actions#about-billing-for-github-actions)!
+:warning: GitHub might give you 2000 or 3000 free GitHub Actions "minutes" for private projects, but [they bill 2x the number of minutes you use on Windows and 10x on MacOS](https://docs.github.com/en/free-pro-team@latest/github/setting-up-and-managing-billing-and-payments-on-github/about-billing-for-github-actions#about-billing-for-github-actions)!

 ### Always manually add new Source/Test files to CMakeLists.txt

-One might think that in 2020, files added to your Sources directory would automatically added to a target.
+One might think that in 2021, files added to your Sources directory would automatically added to a target.

-It's true, you could use globbing technically.
+It's true, you could use globbing.
 But ["Modern CMake" distinctly prohibits this](https://gist.github.com/mbinna/c61dbb39bca0e4fb7d1f73b0d66a4fd1#dont-use-fileglob-in-projects) — why?
-Because CMake has no way of knowing you've added a new file, so it won't be picked up.
+Because CMake has no way of reliabily knowing you've added a new file, so it won't be picked up.

 ## How does this all work at a high level?